elotroalex/elotroalex/bio.md

 #### Panel presentations

+- "Minimal Computing for Image Collections: the Case of Wax."
+Digital Library Federation.
+Las Vegas.
+October 2018.
 - "On Adding Platforms to Improve Sustainability: The Case for the Minimal Journal."
 Library Publishing Forum 2018.
 Minnesota.
 May 2018
 - "In the Same Boats."
 Migration and Mobility in a Digital Age: Paradoxes of Connectivity and Belonging.
 Columbia University.
 April 2018
 - "Style Revolution: Minimal Exhibitions for Art History."
 ARLIS.
 February 2018.